 Tips & Resources for Hiking the Monarch Lake Loop

 - Fishing: Monarch Lake is a popular fishing spot for trout.
 Colorado State fishing regulations apply.

 - Falling Trees: Because of the amount of dead trees in this area, hikers should be on alert for falling trees.

-- Trail Map: Monarch Lake Loop Map
+- Trail Map for Monarch Lake Area: Trail Map Link

 - Packing List: Always pack the 10 Essentials.
 Download our Hiking Guide to get list and dayhiking packing checklist.